 Bird watching breaks in the West Country

 There are plenty of Independent Hostels, in the open heath and grassland of the West Country’s Moors ideal for bird watching breaks.
-Situated among the moors of Dartmoor are Sparrowhawk Backpackers, Fox Tor Cafe Bunkhouse and Harford Bunkhouse.
+Situated among the moors of Dartmoor are Sparrowhawk Backpackers and many others.
 Base Lodge in Minehead is ideal for days on Exmoor where 170 species of birds have been recorded.
 Notable sightings include:- Night Heron, Shearwater and Grey Phlarope at Dunster Beach.
 Ringneck Duck and Long Tailed Duck at Wimbleball.
 Moorland sighting included Dottrel, Snow Buntings, Wryneck along with Woodchat, Shrike and Great Grey Shrikes.
 Red kites have also been spotted proving they are moving into the South West of England.